FREQUENTLY ASKED QUESTIONS

 The nearest shops?
 Our nearest corner shop is in Fairbourne, which is a 7 minute drive away.
 If it’s a supermarket you’re looking for, we suggest the old market town of Dolgellau, just a 10 minute drive away.

 The nearest pub?
-Our nearest pub is the George III, which is a 5 minute drive down the road on an hour and 20 minutes beautiful walk along the Mawddach trail (around 4 miles).
-If you’d prefer to cycle, it’s 20 minutes off road.
+Our nearest pub is the George III, which is a 5 minute drive down the road and a beautiful 6km walk along the Mawddach trail (about an hour and 30 minutes walk for an adult).
+If you’d prefer to cycle, it’s 20 minutes off road on the Mawddach Trail.

 How far is Graig Wen from Zip World?
 We are 30 minutes drive from Titan, Zip Caverns and Bounce Below.
 We are an hour and 20 minutes scenic but easy drive from Velocity.
 We are an hour from Zip Fforest Tree Tops and the new Coaster.